pellico/krobots/README.md

     -m, --max-steps <MAX_STEPS>
             Max number of simulation step.
 If 0 no end until only one survived [default: 0]

+        --no-gui
+            Headless server When specified server will not show any ui but it expect a connection from ui_client

     -p, --port <PORT>
             Port used to register new tanks [default: 55230]

+        --remote-gui-port <REMOTE_GUI_PORT>
+            Remote gui client port.
+Effective only if --no_gui is used [default: 3042]

         --sim-step-rate <SIM_STEP_RATE>
             Simulation step x sec.
 This has no relation with ui frame rate [default: 60.0]

+        --tank-client-protocol <TANK_CLIENT_PROTOCOL>
+            Tank client communication protocol. udp is faster but it has issue with NAT and firewall [default: tcp] [possible values: tcp, udp]

     -V, --version
             Print version information